What is Academic Integrity?

 Support with Citations and References

-The Glucksman Library at the University of Limerick offers a wide range of supports to help you with citing and referencing.
+The Glucksman Library at University of Limerick offers a wide range of supports to help you with citing and referencing.

 You can review: Introduction to Referencing - Cite It Right: Guide to Harvard Referencing Style - LibGuides at Glucksman Library University of Limerick (ul.ie)